 Located at the far end of the Rudee Inlet, Rockafeller’s offers some unbeatable views of the marina.
 This family-owned Va Beach staple works with local fishermen, oystermen, and farmers for food that is unmatched in freshness and in flavor.

 Mermaid Winery is the first urban winery in the state of Virginia, with their grapes sourced from premier vineyards in Virginia and California.
 They also have over 800 wines from around the world that you can taste, too.
-Mermaid’s huge covered patio, with fire pits, couches and cafe tables, pairs perfectly with an easy-drinking glass of vino or a dessert sampler on a nice afternoon.
+Mermaid’s huge covered patio, with fire pits, couches, and cafe tables, pairs perfectly with an easy-drinking glass of vino or a dessert sampler on a nice afternoon.

-While the delicious, locally-sourced options should be enough to bring you in to try this long-time Shore Drive staple, the eclectic decorations and art-adorned pergola at Leaping Lizard is some of the best patio-dining in town.
+While the delicious, locally-sourced options should be enough to bring you in to try this long-time Shore Drive staple, the eclectic decorations and art-adorned pergola at Leaping Lizard are some of the best patio-dining in town.

 Big Sam’s is one of our favorite seafood shacks in town.
 Small and unassuming, this place serves up fresh, local seafood, like Big Sam’s Hot Blue Crab Dip (blue crab is a Va Beach delicacy) and Fresh East Coast Oysters served raw or steamed.
 If you’ve never tried oysters before, go for raw to really get the full palette of flavor that comes only from our waters.